haleyrc/cheevos/README.md

 - [X] Move awards to new service
 - [X] Move password hash out of model
 - [ ] Implement an actual random string function
-- [ ] Add ID to invitation and stop using code for lookups
 - [X] Combine mock repositories into one
 - [X] Fix package stutter
 - [X] Add invitation logger